PDM4AR/exercises/docs/06-collisionchecking.md

     v3: Point
 ```

 In this part, you will implement the `triangle_point_collision` function of `CollisionPrimitives` class.
+This function takes a `Triangle` *t*, and  a `Point` *p* as arguments.
+It returns *True* if given `Point` is inside the `Triangle`.

 #### Step 3: Point-Polygon Collision Checking Procedure

-The aim of this step is to implement a function that checks whether a point is inside the given polygon or not.
+In this step, you will implement a function that checks whether a point is inside the given polygon or not.
+In this step, you could use triangulation to decompose a `Polygon` into a set of `Triangle`.
-Initially a polygon will be decomposed into triangles via the `triangulate` function of the [triangle module](https://github.com/drufat/triangle).
+For triangulation, `triangulate` function of the [triangle module](https://github.com/drufat/triangle) could be used.
-The documentation of this module could also be found [here](https://rufat.be/triangle/).
-Finally, using the `triangle_point_collision` collision between a polygon and point will be detected.
+The documentation of this module is [here](https://rufat.be/triangle/). using the `triangle_point_collision` collision between a polygon and point will be detected.
-To represent the polygon, the following data structure (`src/pdm4ar/exercises_def/ex_collision_check/data.py`) will be used:
+To represent the polygon, the following data structure (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:

 ```python
 @dataclass(frozen=True)